-The world’s top performing companies not only recognize the importance of their mainframe computing personnel, but also the need to provide the right skills to enable these personnel.
-They recognize that for long term organizational success, there must be a commitment to utilizing a structured mainframe workforce training program and there must be an annual training budget to enable it.
+The world’s top performing companies not only recognise the importance of their mainframe computing personnel, but also the need to provide the right skills to enable these personnel.
+They recognise that for long term organizational success, there must be a commitment to utilizing a structured mainframe workforce training program and there must be an annual training budget to enable it.

 According to recent IBM Studies, 71% of CEOs cited human capital, ahead of products, customer relationships and brands as the leading source of sustained economic value.
 In addition CEOs ranked “people skills” in the top 4 “external forces impacting the enterprise”.
 84% of employees in the best performing organisations are receiving the training they need compared with 16% in the worst performing companies.